 Gluten free takeaways

-You may prefer to order a takeaway instead of eating out at the moment.
-Currently, our GF Accreditation scheme only covers delivery or takeaway when it is delivered directly by the accredited food business itself, not via a third party delivery company.
-We are actively working with our contacts to make sure that safe practices are in place, but please take care and be aware of this when using third party delivery services.
+We've been contacting our GF Accredited partners to ensure that you can still find gluten free food on the menu at GF Accredited venues.
+Please remember that our GF Accreditation scheme only covers delivery or takeaway when it is delivered directly by the accredited food business itself, not via a third party delivery company.
+We are actively working with our contacts to make sure that safe practices are in place, but please take care when using third party delivery services.

 A lot of takeaway food is safe for people with coeliac disease.

 However, you do need to be careful what you order, and be aware of the risk of cross contamination in some takeaway restaurants.

 Food businesses, including takeaways, must be able to give you information on the allergens that are in their dishes.
 They must be able to tell you if any dishes contain wheat, rye, barley or oats when you order and also when your meal is delivered or picked up.
 Read more about the information that food businesses have to provide.

 - Avoid chips if they are cooked in the same oil as battered fish.
 Chips or fish with a gluten free batter cooked in the same oil as battered products using gluten are not gluten free.
 Even if the chips appear to be cooked separately, be aware that the oil is often rotated so the chip oil may have previously been used to cook battered fish – it is worth asking.

 - Removing batter from fish does NOT make it safe to eat as it will already have been contaminated with gluten.

 - Some shops have designated gluten free nights or have a dedicated gluten free fryer so it is worth asking.

 - Avoid wheat noodles and soy sauce.